chrisivkina/YamYammington/README.md

-Hello there, I’m Yam Yammington.
+Hello there, I’m Yammington, I make stuff.

-I make things in Python, my main language, and JavaScript.
-I also do web development, using the Flask framework.
+These are the languages I know and program in:
+- Python
+- Javascript
+- HTML/CSS
+- PHP

+I speak Dutch and English.

 Thanks for stopping by.